senchalabs/docs-i18n/guides/views/README.md

             this.element.on('tap', this.onTap, this);
         },

-        //this is called whenever you tap on the image
+        //this function is called whenever you tap on the image
         onTap: function() {
             Ext.Msg.alert(this.getTitle(), this.getDescription());
         }